Drugstore Doubles: Save Money, Shop Smarter!

 - If you like the smooth and polished result of Bumble and bumble's grooming creme ($27 for 5 oz.), then consider L'Oreal's Eversleek Finishing Crème ($8 for 5.1 oz.)
 Not only do you save a bundle on the L'Oreal version, but you get a better formula (bonus: it's much easier to shampoo out, too!)

 - Instead of Aveda Smooth Infusion Shampoo ($21 for 8.5 oz.), help add smoothness and shine to thick, coarse hair with Neutrogena Triple Moisture Cream Lather Shampoo ($5.99 for 8.45 oz.)
 You save money and your hair will look gorgeous!
 Have fine or thin hair?
 Try Neutrogena Triple Renewal Volume-Boosting Shampoo ($5.49 for 8.5 oz.).

 - Treating your damaged mane with Kerastase's Nutritive Oleo-Relax Smoothing Masque for Dry & Rebellious Hair ($60 for 6.8oz)?
 Then consider L'Oreal's EverCreme Sulfate-Free Moisture System Deep Nourishing Masque ($7 for 5.1oz.)!
 At a fraction of the cost, your hair (and wallet) will reap the rewards of L'Oreal's virtually identical version!

-- We just couldn't resist telling you about this one…Paula's Choice RESIST Barrier Repair Moisturizer ($27.00) is just as loaded with antioxidants as Clinique's Super Rescue Antioxidant Night Moisturizer ($42.50), but the Paula's Choice option is half the price!
+- We just couldn't Resist telling you about this one…Paula's Choice Resist Barrier Repair Moisturizer ($32.00) is just as loaded with antioxidants as Clinique's Super Rescue Antioxidant Night Moisturizer ($45), but the Paula's Choice option is almost half the price!